WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/installing.rst

 Each .unitypackage downloaded from the AssetStore or from the `WellFired <https://www.wellfired.com>`_ website will have the same contents.

-* \/WellFired/WellFired.Command
+* \/WellFired/WellFired.Command/Code
-    Here you're going to find all things related to the .Command project.
+    Here you'll find all code related to the .Command project
-* \/WellFired/WellFired.Command.Prefabs
+* \/WellFired/WellFired.Command/Platform/
-    Here you can find easy to use quick start prefabs.
+    Here you can find some useful utilities, such as quick start prefabs, link.xml and test scenes.

 Installing
 ----------